rodber/blog/_posts/2022/2022-04-17-danky-native-templates-php.md

 That `<<<HTML ...` is [Heredoc](https://www.php.net/manual/en/language.types.string.php#language.types.string.syntax.heredoc) syntax [string literal](https://www.php.net/manual/en/language.types.string.php).
 In Danky, you use all the stuff that _has been always there_ to handle multi-line string literals.
 Heredoc is great for templates as it evaluates variables, making templates clean to read.

+Templates must assign the `$render` property, which accepts `string` and `Template` types.
+When needing to render the template is easy as:

 ```php
 <?php
 echo